ideasaveleva/10.VMin-app/README.md

 # 10.VMin-app

-Implemented a list of adding and removing elements
+Implemented a list of adding and removing elements on React Native